 The variation of the conditions of the permit and the date(s) on which they are to take effect are specified in [Schedule 1] to this notice.
-[A consolidated permit as varied by this notice fand byvariation notices ref is set out in Schedule 21.1 the sum of £
+[A consolidated permit as varied by this notice fand by variation notices ref is set out in Schedule 2].]

-[You are hereby required to pay by no later than

-- the fee prescribed in respect of a variation notice in the relevant charging scheme made under regulation 65 of the 2007 Regulations [and] [or] section 41 of the Environment Act 1995 for LA IPPC only where there are separate charges in relation to water discharges (3).
+[You are hereby required to pay by no later than the sum of £ - the fee prescribed in respect of a variation notice in the relevant charging scheme made underregulation 65 of the 2010 Regulations [and] [or] section 41 of the Environment Act 1995 for LA-IPPC only where there are separate charges in relation to water discharges (3).